 A fitness centre is available on the university premises open to students to improve university life and their co-curricular experience.
 The structure includes high roofs, open rooms, and liberal glass utilisation to take into account daylight and a connection with the outside.
 The open floor plan is intended to improve visibility and to cultivate social cooperation.
 Many cardio machines (treadmills, elliptical and adaptive motion trainers), freeloads, plate stacked, and selectorized machines are accessible for students and staff.
 The fitness centre would be an avenue for students and staff to keep them healthy and physically active.

-8.7 University Sports
+7.7 University Sports

-The sports activities are organized by the instructor in charge of Physical Education through the Sports Council, the Sports Advisory Board and the instructor of sports.
+The sports activities are organized by the Physical Education Unit.
 The Sports Advisory Board gives advice and submits plans annually, when deemed necessary, on the sports programs.